Loading

 • Custom dashboards

-Higher-tier offerings come with additional automation tools for marketing and project management, more dynamic reporting, additional customization capabilities, and enhanced business intelligence—all for a maximum cost of $65 per month per user.
+Higher-tier packages come with additional automation tools for marketing and project management, more dynamic reporting, additional customization capabilities, AI access, and enhanced business intelligence—all for a maximum cost of $65 per month per user (if you go monthly instead of annually).
 That's pretty remarkable for a CRM.

-Pricing for Salesforce can be a little slippery, since it's got a huge range of use cases, but for the purposes of this comparison, Sales Cloud starts at $25 per user per month, with required annual billing.
-With said Starter package, you get a pretty similar baseline to Zoho's Standard equivalent for tasks like contact and lead management, process automation, mass emailing, email templates, and basic custom reporting—plus a handy app builder (more on that later).
+Pricing for Salesforce can be a little slippery, since it's got a huge range of use cases, but for the purposes of this comparison, Sales Cloud starts at $25 per user per month with no discount for annual billing.
+With said Starter package, you get a pretty similar baseline to Zoho's Standard equivalent for tasks like contact and lead management, process automation, mass emailing, email templates, and basic custom reporting.

 Disappointingly, this Salesforce tier lacks some pretty desirable features despite costing $11 more per user per month (on an annual basis).
-Forecasting, lead scoring, and pipeline management are all missing, giving Zoho a pretty clear edge in the value department for users looking for the most bang for their proverbial buck.
+Forecasting, lead scoring, and even the ability to view customers as individual people are all missing, giving Zoho a pretty clear edge in the value department for users looking for the most bang for their proverbial buck.
+For example, if you want to score leads, you'll need a $330 package in Salesforce (or purchase it separately after paying up for the $165 tier), compared to just $14 for Zoho.

 Salesforce's functionality is generally more sophisticated